100 Photos That Kids Born After 2000 Will Never Understand

 Hanging Out in Your Parents’ Sunken Living Room (1950s)

 Whether you were inviting friends over for cocktails or having a massive holiday celebration, fashionable 1950s homes were meticulously maintained for entertaining purposes.
-Of course, no room was better suited to gathering guests than your sunken living room, where you could relax far from (or at least a few inches below) the hustle and bustle in the kitchen.
+Of course, no room was better suited for gathering guests than your sunken living room, where you could relax far from (or at least a few inches below) the hustle and bustle in the kitchen.

 Spending Friday Night at Your Local Soda Fountain (1950s)